 TS 23.273 defines methods for an LMF to obtain location information related to a single UE (see Clauses 6.11.1, 6.11.2 and 6.11.4 copied in the Annex).
 They do not allow for bulk subscriptions related to many UEs and they do not support reporting of ground truth data along with measurements.
 However, a direct reporting from UE to LMF via the user plane is supported.

 It is also desirable to provide means to monitor the accuracy of models while they are in use for inference of locations.

+The PRU is defined in TS 23.273 as a UE with fixed location (see quotations in Annex)

 Proposal